Click on the heading above to view the checklist document

-Our staff inductions are designed to welcome and help our new colleagues who will be working on our premises to settle in.
-Regardless of their role type or duration new staff are required to undertake a minimum level of induction.
+Our inductions are designed to welcome and help our new colleagues who will be working on our premises to settle in.
+Regardless of their role type or duration new colleagues are required to undertake a minimum level of induction.

 One of the most important aspects of starting your new role successfully is what we call local induction; the arrangements that your manager makes to help you settle in.
-Your manager should work through the induction checklist with you to ensure everything is covered.
-This may include opportunities to get to know your immediate and wider teams, the work of your faculty/service and the strategic aims of our University.
+Your manager should work through our induction checklist (or remote working induction checklist if working remotely) with you to ensure everything is covered.
+This will include opportunities to get to know your immediate and wider teams, the work of your school/service and the strategic aims of our university.
 It will also include providing you with computer access and relevant system logins, as well as getting your staff card.

-Regardless of how long you have worked at our University and whether you are a new member of staff or an existing employee moving to a different role or area, you will need to complete a thorough local induction.
-Following your induction, where initial objectives should be agreed, you and your manager should meet regularly so that they can continue to support you in becoming familiar with your role and to help identify any development activities that will support you in achieving your objectives.
+Whether you are a new colleague or an existing employee moving to a different role or area, regardless of how long you have worked at our University, you will need to complete a thorough local induction.
+Following your induction ongoing objectives should be agreed and you and your manager should meet regularly so that they can continue to support you in becoming familiar with your role and to help identify any development activities that will support you in achieving your objectives.

 - Meet other new colleagues